henrikingo/dsi/signal_processing/README.md

              change_streams_latency  --exclude '/^(fio_|canary_)/'
           $> change-points hide $revision sys-perf linux-1-node-replSet change_streams_latency \
           '/^(fio_|canary_)/'

           #  hide all the revision sys-perf find_limit-useAgg 8 thread level
           $> change-points hide $revision sys-perf '' '' find_limit-useAgg 8

           #  hide all the revision sys-perf find_limit-useAgg all thread level
           $> change-points hide  $revision sys-perf '' '' find_limit-useAgg
           $> change-points hide $revision sys-perf '' '' find_limit-useAgg ''

     Options:
       --exclude TEXT  tests are excluded if this matches.
 It can be provided multiple times.
 A regex starts with a "/" char -h, --help      Show this message and exit.

 ### Source Code Layout

 The code for the command line tool is in __signal\_processing/change\_points.py__.
 Within this file each sub-command is implemented in a function called '\<subcommand\>\_command'.
 For example 'change-points mark' is implemented by the *mark_command* function.
 The command functions are concerned with processing the command line arguments from click and invoking the implementation in the __signal\_processing/commands__ directory.
 In most cases there is a one to one relationship between the 'change-points \<command name\>' and the python file that implemented it.
 So the *mark_command* function delegates to __signal\_processing/commands/mark.py__.
 Some notable exceptions are the *hide_command* which is essentially a synonym of mark with the processed\_type parameter set to hidden.
-The other case being the *list_command* function which is implmented in __signal\_processing/commands/list\_change\_points.py__ as `list` is a builtin in python and it is a bad idea to reuse a builtin name.
+The other case being the *list_command* function which is implemented in __signal\_processing/commands/list\_change\_points.py__ as `list` is a builtin in python and it is a bad idea to reuse a builtin name.

 In addition, there is a click group implemented in a function  called 'cli'.
-This group processes common command line argurments for all the other comamnds (e.g. -u / --mongo-uri, -d / --debug , -l / --log-file, etc.) and creates a `CommandConfiguration` instance which is passed to each command.
+This group processes common command line arguments for all the other commands (e.g. -u / --mongo-uri, -d / --debug , -l / --log-file, etc.) and creates a `CommandConfiguration` instance which is passed to each command.

 ## Database Infrastructure

 The state is stored in an Atlas database (called *perf*).
 A number of indexes and views are required.
 These database objects are described here.

 ### Linked Build Failures View